 This loosely-associated group of twenty-five men and one woman came to be known as The Highwaymen.
 Mostly from Fort Pierce, the artists were inducted into the Florida Artists Hall of Fame in 2004.
 Their paintings now sell for thousands of dollars and are sought after by collectors throughout the world.

-A guided trail tour will begin immediately following the ribbon cutting.
 The First Annual Highwaymen Art Show featuring many of the original Highwaymen artists and a family-friendly festival will continue along beautiful Moore’s Creek Linear Park until 5:00 p.m.
 People wishing to participate in the guided trail tour are asked to RSVP by February 10th to 772-467-3169 or email email@example.com.

 The Highwaymen Heritage Trail and accompanying website (TheHighwaymenTrail.com) is a four-year project underwritten by two grants from the Florida Humanities Council (FHC) and the City of Fort Pierce.
 Scholarly research, videographers, website and graphic art designers, area schools, teachers, students, local citizens and many of the original Highwaymen artists contributed to the project’s design and content.

 While you are here, be sure to experience ‘A Tribute to the Humanitarian Legacy of A.E.
 Backus’, an exhibit at the A.E.
 Backus Museum and Gallery that will feature vintage paintings by The Highwaymen (1950—1995).
 The exhibit will run from February 19 through March 11.
 The Backus Museum will also hold a Vintage Highwaymen Tent Sale from February 19-21 and is offering free admission to the museum during the Highwaymen Trail festivities.
 The A.E.
 Backus Museum and Gallery is located at 500 South Indian River Drive.